← Back to wiki

 Why It Matters for Longevity

-Green beans are part of the traditional Italian diet used as an example for the ancestral-diet approach to autoimmune disease prevention Component of a vegetable-rich traditional diet associated with low rates of autoimmune and chronic disease.
-Beans are a vegetable staple used in multiple Longevity Diet dishes including the Molochio recipe pasta e vaianeia and Ligurian minestrone, served at ~150 g per serving High fiber and plant protein content; low glycemic index; supports gut microbiome diversity and satiety.
-PMID 31728499: Higher legume intake is associated with reduced all-cause mortality and cardiovascular mortality across multiple cohort studies; beans are among the most studied longevity-associated foods (PubMed) PMID 26853923: Legume consumption is associated with lower fasting blood glucose and improved insulin sensitivity; supports metabolic health as a longevity pathway (PubMed)
+Green beans are part of the traditional Italian diet used as an example of the ancestral approach to low autoimmune and chronic disease rates.
+Beans are a staple in multiple Longevity Diet recipes including pasta e vaianeia (Molochio) and Ligurian minestrone, served at ~150 g per serving.
+Their high fiber and plant protein content, combined with a low glycaemic index, supports gut microbiome diversity and metabolic health.

 How to Use It